OSInside/kiwi/doc/source/building/build_containerized.rst

 Access to a machine started by Vagrant is done through SSH exclusively.
 Because of that an initial key setup is required in the Docker image vagrant should start.
-The KIWI Docker image includes the public key of the Vagrant key pair and thus allows access.
+The {kiwi} Docker image includes the public key of the Vagrant key pair and thus allows access.
 It is important to understand that the private Vagrant key is not a secure key because the private key is not protected.